awheeler294/resume/resume.md

    * Implemented new JWT based security checks that integrate with the Stream Authorizer
    * Implemented new entitlement checking
    * Worked with client teams to identify and fix bugs
-   * Workeed with product managers to identify situations where workarounds would be needed for specific clients
+   * Worked with product managers to identify situations where workarounds would be needed for specific clients

 ##### Full Stack Web Developer: BYU Student Life Technology
 ###### Apr 2014 - Apr 2017 | Provo, UT